TheWebTech/hs-code-block-web-component/README.md

     <h1>Your HTML here.
 Any HTML or HubL should be escaped</h1>
 </code-tab>
 ```
+#### Supported development languages
+Your prism.js and css file is what determines what languages the code block supports.
+Out of the box this web component supports:
+* css
+* html
+* js
+* json
+* graphql
+* xml
+* svg
+* atom
+* rss
+* mathml
+* ssml
+* c-like
+* bash + shell
+* web app manifest
+* django/jinja2 (HubL)

+Should you need other languages it's somewhat trivial to add them.
+Simply swap the prism.js and prism.css file with a new version from prismjs.com.
+You can get the current configuration from the prism.js file in this project.
+Do note if you update versions of Prism itself you may need to make code changes to your web component if there were breaking changes.

+In this project we may expand the languages that are added by default over time but we will attempt to do so slowly as every language adds to the file size.

 ### How the two elements are used together
 Example of how you'd use this: